keerthana769/Social-Links-Profile/README.md

   cursor: pointer;
   background-color: hsl(75, 94%, 57%);
 }

+a:{
+  text-decoration: none;
+}
 ```

 ### Continued development

 For now, I’ve added a simple HTML placeholder page in place of my portfolio.
 Once I finish learning the skills I need to build a complete portfolio website, I plan to replace it with a fully designed and functional version.

+I also want to improve the accessibility of my projects, especially when it comes to link text.
+In future projects, I plan to add more descriptive or visually hidden text so that these links provide clearer meaning and a better experience for users who rely on assistive technologies.

 ### Useful resources